NVISOsecurity/nexus_5_bootloader_unpacker/README.md

 dumper.sh: Dumps the contents of the flashchip or a partition of an Android device.
 Only tested on hammerhead (LG Nexus 5 Android 4.4)
 Needed binaries: adb, fastboot, netstat and depending on the dump method also pv, nc and gzip.
 See config for options.
 Usage: ./dumper.sh <config-file> <output imagefile> <forwarding-port> [device-serial]

+## Example
+So you unlocked your Nexus 5 and want to get rid of the unlocked symbol when you boot your phone.
+As the factory image is rather large to download just to disable the symbol, you want to dump the imgdata.img partition first:
+- ./dumper.sh ./etc/hammerhead.conf imgdata.img 5555
+We list the contents of the dumped partition and note the original Width and Height of the unlocked image:
+- ./iunp -l imgdata.img
+Then we disable the unlocked symbol (compile the imgdata_tool first!):
+- ./iunp -u imgdata.img unlocked:-:-:0:0
+We verify that the Width and Height are set to 0 for the unlocked image:
+- ./iunp -l imgdata.img
+And then we write the changes to our phone:
+- ./writer.sh ./etc/hammerhead.conf imgdata.img 5555